MarkTension/space_invaders/README.md

 - similarity_ratio's exceeding boundary of 0.7** are classified as invaders.
 - similarity values are visualized in the resulting figures (with the help of p5.js and charts.js)

+The current heatmap approach allows certainty to express itself through the alpha/opacity of the invaders' coloring; higher alpha symbolizes higher certainty.
+Because invaders look alike when enough noise is present, there might be some cases where one can be either.
+In such cases both crawler instances pick it up and the color is a combination of the two.

 <nowiki>*</nowiki> the similarity_ratio is calculated by:
 Getting residuals by subtracting example from sample-matrix.